hiteshgarg123/IBM-Hack-Challenge-2020/README.md

 ## General description:

-An app to control overoccupancy in the buses post COVID-19.
+An app to control overoccupancy in public transport post COVID-19.
 Timetable/schedule of the buses for the ease of passengers will be provided.
-There will be options of online booking of seats,e-tickets, admin account for each driver/conductor to uncheck the seats that were previously booked by the passengers who could not somehow board the bus.
-More options like stop requesting will be made available.
+Passengers will have to book their seats from the app in order to travel as there will be limited no. of seats.

+### Working of the App

 ## Novelty / Uniqueness: